What Is Overthinking Disorder?

 Technically, Overthinking Disorder doesn't exist.
 However, there are many kinds of anxiety disorders where an individual engages in overthinking or rumination.
 When someone cannot stop obsessing and worrying over things, it can interfere with their quality of life.

-You may be wondering, "what conditions cause overthinking?"
+You may be wondering, "what conditions cause overthinking?" or how can I treat overthinking disorder?”
 Some mental health diagnoses where a person can't stop their brain from rumination are OCD, PTSD, trauma, agoraphobia, panic disorder, selective mutism, separation anxiety disorder, social anxiety disorder, phobias, substance-induced anxiety disorders, or it could potentially be a symptom of some other mental health disorder.
 Only a medical professional can accurately diagnose the overthinking disorder or any other mental health disorder.

 When it comes to anxiety disorders, many of them have to overthink as a symptom.
 For example, a person with panic disorder might ruminate and overthink when they have a panic attack again.
 They obsess over what will set off their attack.
 Not only are they anxious, but they now also have meta-anxiety, which is anxiety about being anxious.
 Overthinking their panic attack made it feel more daunting while also increasing their chances of having another one.